01 of 13

 10 of 13

 Begin by cutting your window glazing to the size you need.
-For this type of window, the sash width will be equal to the width of the wood you surround the window with x 2 (for both sides) plus the width of your glazing.
+For this type of window, the sash width will be equal to the width of the wood you surround the window with times two, for both sides, plus the width of your glazing.

 When you have your window glazing cut to size, cut the wood you will use to surround your glazing to fit neatly and tightly around the window as shown.
 Glue the corners together, keeping the window glazing free of glue.
 Clamp the window until the glue sets.
 If your plastic came with protective coating film, leave the film in place.Continue to 11 of 13 below.